Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 ### Solution 1:

-In heterosexual breeding, and this method should extend to any amount breeding (see *Studying How Reproduction Means Affects Evolution* for more details), before creating the offspring's genome, both parents input and output nodes need to be pooled together.
+In heterosexual breeding, and this method should extend to any amount breeding (see *SStudying How Reproductive Means Affects Evolution* for more details), we can use the below formula to stop stay within the rules of a valid `Genome`.
+The formula is specifically for heterosexual reproduction but can be easily adapted for tri, quad, and hexa sexual reproduction.

+1. Create four separate groups.
+Group 1 will contain the first half of parent 1's genome.
+Group 2 will contain the second half of parent 2's genome.
+Group 3 will contain the second half of parent 1's genome.
+Group 4 will contain the first half of parent 2's genome.

+2. Have a function parse through the first two groups `strands` and determine if there are too many input/output nodes of a specific type.
+If there are, the function will at random decide to use the strand from parent 1 or parent 2.
+If it chooses to use parent 1's input/output node, then a node from group 4 is added to the offsprings Genome to compensate for the input node that was lost from parent 2.
+Vice versa if parent 2's input node is used.
+When choosing a node from these groups, the function ensures that the new node being introduced is not an input/output node that already exists on the new organism.

+3. Once all clashing `strands` have been taken care of, we have a new organism with a new genome and create the `Neural Network` and anything else need to create the new organism.

-## Studying How Reproduction Means Affects Evolution
+## Studying How Reproductive Means Affects Evolution

 ### Intro